Soft Home Made Dinner Rolls

 Dough

-- Line a 9x13-inch/23x33cm baking tin with baking paper.
+- Prepare baking tin – Line a 9×13-inch/23x33cm baking tin with baking paper.
 Brushing it with a little melted butter will help the baking paper stick.

-- Form buns: Dust your workbench with flour and pour the risen dough onto the bench.
+- Weigh out buns – Dust your workbench with flour and pour the risen dough onto the bench.
 Knead a little to form a large ball.
-Divide the dough into 12 even sized portions.
-The easiest way is to weigh your dough using kitchen scales and divide that number by 12, making sure they al weight that result when cutting.
-You can also eyeball it if you like.
+Divide the dough into 12 even sized portions by weighing them using a kitchen scale.
+Each portion should weigh the same.
+This will ensure even sized buns.

-- Place a cupped hand over one dough piece and swirl around on the bench top until it forms a ball.
-See step-by-step image instructions for a guide on how to do this.
+- To form dough balls – Place a cupped hand over one dough piece and swirl around on the bench top until it forms a ball.
+The slight stickiness of the dough will grip onto the work bench and help shape it under your hand forming a tight ball.
 Place the dough piece in your baking tin with the smooth side up.
-Repeat this until you’ve shaped all your buns.
+Repeat this until youโve shaped all your buns.

-- Cover loosely with plastic wrap that’s been lightly oiled (so it doesn’t stick to your buns) and let them rise for another hour.
+- Second rise – Cover loosely with plastic wrap thatโs been lightly oiled (so it doesnโt stick to your buns) and let them rise for 1 hour.

-- 15 minutes before you’re ready to bake, preheat a fan forced oven to 180C/355F (190C/375F for no fan).
+- Bake – 15 minutes before youโre ready to bake, preheat a fan forced oven to 180C/355F (200C/400F for no fan).
 Once the buns are risen, brush lightly with egg wash (egg and water whisked together) Bake in the middle rack of your oven for 20-25 minutes or until golden brown.
+Serve warm or cooled to room temperature.
+These rolls stay soft for days, especially when served at room temperature.

 Hi Phillip!
 Good spot!
 I just edited the recipe and took the garlic butter out.
 These were originaly going to be honey garlic butter dinner rolls but I changed my mind at the last minute and missed that!
 N x